Stackclash/5e-vault/5. Mechanics/Tables/Adventures In Sharn Life In The City.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/erlw
+aliases:
-aliases: ["Adventures in Sharn; Life in the City"]
+  - Adventures in Sharn; Life in the City
 ---
 # Adventures in Sharn; Life in the City
 *Source: Eberron: Rising from the Last War p.
 239*